 Viewing the results of a search

-- To change the size of the image use the Adobe toolbar (hover the mouse at the bottom of the image to bring up the toolbar) and use the + or - buttons.
+- To change the size of the image use the Adobe Toolbar and Click the + or - buttons.

-- Click on the print button in the Adobe toolbar and
+- Click on the printer icon in the Adobe toolbar

 To save a page to a flash drive/memory stick (PDF format)

 - insert a memory stick into the computer

 - click the save or download icon in the Adobe toolbar